 Shanti says of what she learned during (and because of) those hardships:

 1. Research your idea and have intimate knowledge about how to succeed in that industry before beginning any new business venture

 2. Start small and invest gradually rather than investing all your capital at once

 3. Choose your business partners wisely (or go it alone if you can).

 "I always wanted to start my own business.
 I had never got the chance or had the time before, but what pushed me this time was because of my bad financial status after the heavy loss in our farming business.
 I was not even able to pay my daughters school fees."

 Fortunately she heard about training for unemployed women in Kakani through FBPWN (Federation of Business and Professional Women Nepal) and applied.
-They were conducting training in strawberry jam making, candle making, soap making and of course natural dying.
-Shanti was selected for the natural dying program and hasn't looked back.
+They were conducting training in strawberry jam making, candle making, soap making and of course natural dyeing.
+Shanti was selected for the natural dyeing program and hasn't looked back.